lucaswatterson/djazure/README.md

 # Django on Azure Template

-This template automates the deployment of a Django application to Azure through custom management commands, Terraform, and GitHub Actions.
+This template automates the deployment of a Django project to Azure through custom management commands, Terraform, and GitHub Actions.
 The architecture diagram below details the resources deployed to Azure and the overall deployment flow.

 ![Django on Azure Architecture](./static/images/architecture.png)